Joseph Chaikin: Career

-Open Theater allowed Chaikin and his colleagues the space to experiment with unconventional and organic drama techniques.
+The Open Theater allowed Chaikin and his colleagues the space to experiment with unconventional and organic drama techniques.
 They embraced dance and musical performance practices and encouraged actors to be more expressive in the body.
-When asked in a 1999 interview why he was compelled to start Open Theater, Chaikin responded, "I’m not crazy about naturalism on stage.
+When asked in a 1999 interview why he was compelled to start the Open Theater, Chaikin responded, "I’m not crazy about naturalism on stage.
 An actor is an interpretive artist.
 They can take their talent further.
 I wanted them to stretch, be creative."

-The Open Theatre's most famous and critically acclaimed production, The Serpent, was developed largely from the actors' own experiences, using the Bible as text, but incorporating current events, such as the violence of the 1960s.
-An Open Theatre exercise by Jean-Claude van Itallie, "Interview," became part of the play America Hurrah, and Chaikin directed the "Interview" section when the play opened at the Pocket Theatre in 1966.
-In 1969 Open Theatre performed Endgame by Samuel Beckett, with Chaikin playing the role of Hamm and Peter Maloney as Clov, at the Cite Universitaire, Paris, and in 1970 at the Grasslands Penitentiary, a fulfillment of Chaikin's desire to experiment with audiences who would be fundamentally and culturally different from cosmopolitan audiences.
+The Open Theater's most famous and critically acclaimed production, The Serpent, was developed largely from the actors' own experiences, using the Bible, particularly the Book of Genesis as text, but incorporating current events, such as the political violence of the 1960s, such as the assassination of John F. Kennedy.

+An Open Theater exercise by Jean-Claude van Itallie, "Interview" became part of the play America Hurrah, and Chaikin directed the "Interview" section when the play opened at the Pocket Theatre in 1966.
+In 1969 the Open Theater performed Endgame by Samuel Beckett, with Chaikin playing the role of Hamm and Peter Maloney as Clov, at the Cite Universitaire, Paris, and in 1970 at the Grasslands Penitentiary, a fulfillment of Chaikin's desire to experiment with audiences who would be fundamentally and culturally different from cosmopolitan audiences.

-In 1970-71 Open Theatre performed Terminal by Susan Yankowitz, touring the production internationally—including at the Shiraz Arts Festival in Iran (1971)--as well as to many maximum and minimum security prisons in the eastern U.S. and Canada.
+In 1970-71 the Open Theater performed Terminal by Susan Yankowitz, touring the production internationally—including at the Shiraz Arts Festival in Iran (1971)--as well as to many maximum and minimum security prisons in the eastern U.S. and Canada.
 The Open Theater operated for about ten years.
-Chaikin closed the Open Theatre in 1973 because he said it was in danger of becoming an institution.
+Chaikin closed the Open Theater in 1973 because he said it was in danger of becoming an institution.
 Although it achieved much critical success, Chaikin said: "I have rarely known a case where a critic's response to actors, directors or writers has expanded or encouraged their talent- I have known cases where by panning or praising, the critic has crushed or discouraged creative inspiration".

 In 1977, Chaikin formed an experimental workshop company called The Winter Project, whose members included Ronnie Gilbert, Corey Fischer, Robbie McCauley, Mark Samuels, Robert Montgomery, Christopher McCann, and Will Patton, as well as core members of the previous Open Theatre, among others.
 In the Winter Project, Chaikin proposed and participated in explorations of the boundary between life and death, the actor as storyteller, listening, found dialogue and more.

 His production of The Dybbuk at the Public Theater in 1977-78 was, to some extent, influenced by some of these researches.
 Chaikin had a close working relationship with Sam Shepard and they co-wrote the plays Tongues and Savage/Love, both of which premiered at San Francisco's Magic Theatre.
 They were commissioned to write When The World Was Green for the 1996 Olympics in Atlanta, Georgia, later collaborating to write The War in Heaven.
 Chaikin was an expert on Samuel Beckett.